Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Introduction

 While the parameter $s$ provides a direct control on the smoothness in the Sobolev setting, in this paper we develop a more generic analysis which depends on the decay of the spectrum of the integral operator associated to the reproducing kernel $\kr$ and the target distribution $\td$.

-\paragraph{Existing approaches} Although we postpone to \Cref{s:related_work} the presentation of related works, we provide here a preliminary overview of the different approaches which have been proposed to tackle the kernel quadrature problem.
+\paragraph{Existing approaches} Although we postpone to \Cref{s:related_work} the presentation of related works, we provide here a preliminary overview of the different approaches which have been proposed to design quadrature rules in reproducing kernel Hilbert spaces.
 Our method belongs to the family of random designs, obtained by sampling randomly and simultaneously the quadrature nodes; this includes \tiid uniform and importance sampling~\pcite{bach2017EquivalenceKernelQuadrature}, as well as non-\tiid sampling strategies~\pcite{belhadji2019KernelQuadratureDPPs}.
 Multiple greedy methods exist to iteratively select the nodes, typically by minimizing some notion of residual, or by filling the space as uniformly as possible~\pcite{briol2019ProbabilisticIntegrationRole}.
 In the literature on core-sets, multiple algorithms have been proposed to compress the set of $n$ samples down to $m$ points using \eg recursive halving approaches~\pcite{dwivedi2022GeneralizedKernelThinning}.
 Note that some of the methods can be declined in both deterministic and randomized variants, which makes it difficult to provide a clear classification of the literature.

-Although formulated in the context of numerical integration in RKHS, our bounds can also be interpreted as approximation bounds for the computation of mean embeddings in reproducing kernel Hilbert spaces. \begin{tremark}{Kernel Mean Embedding and Maximum Mean Discrepancy}{kme} Any kernel quadrature rule can be interpreted as a way to approximate the so-called kernel mean embedding $μ\de \int \kr(x,·)\dif \td(x)∊\rkhs$ of the probability distribution~$\td$.
-Indeed, when $\rkhs$ is a RKHS it holds $f(x)=\ip{f,\kr(x,·)}$ for any $f∊\rkhs,x∊\dspace$, and thus $\I(f)=\ip{f,μ}$.
+Although formulated in the context of numerical integration in RKHS, our bounds can also be interpreted as approximation bounds for the computation of mean embeddings in reproducing kernel Hilbert spaces. \begin{tremark}{Kernel Mean Embedding and Maximum Mean Discrepancy}{kme} Any quadrature rule in a RKHS can be interpreted as a way to approximate the so-called kernel mean embedding $μ\de \int \kr(x,·)\dif \td(x)∊\rkhs$ of the probability distribution~$\td$.
+Indeed, when $\rkhs$ is an RKHS it holds $f(x)=\ip{f,\kr(x,·)}$ for any $f∊\rkhs,x∊\dspace$, and thus $\I(f)=\ip{f,μ}$.
 This connection will be introduced and discussed in \Cref{s:theory}.
 It implies in particular that our work directly translates to algorithms and bounds for the efficient approximation of the maximum mean discrepancy, a standard metric between probability distributions in the context of kernel methods.
 The maximum mean discrepancy between two distributions indeed corresponds to the distance between their kernel mean embeddings. \end{tremark}